 I found having a set of gauges to check the head pressure and suction is a good diagnostic tool to quickly pinpoint problems with HVAC units.
 This way, when the HVAC tech shows up, you can quickly point him in the right direction.

 This is yet another addition of the “Burned up Sh*t” collection:

-It is a breaker from a 5 ton AC compressor.
-Back in the bad old days when I was the Director of Engineering for a 28 station group Headquartered in Harrisburg, PA, I received a phone call from one of the local engineers.
-He stated that the studio AC unit compressor had burned out again and the breaker keeps tripping.
-What did I think, asked he.
+It is a breaker from a 5-ton AC compressor.
+Back in the bad old days when I was the Director of Engineering for a 28-station group Headquartered in Harrisburg, PA, I received a phone call from one of the local engineers.
+He stated that the studio AC unit compressor had burned out again and the breaker kept tripping.
+What did I think, asked him.
 I thought perhaps he should dig a little deeper and determine why the breaker was tripping before throwing another AC compressor at it.
 When are you coming to town again, he cheerfully inquired.